Security

 Failed authentication logging

-Section titled “Failed authentication logging”Every failed authentication attempt is logged to stderr with the client IP and timestamp:
+Section titled “Failed authentication logging”Every failed authentication attempt is logged to stderr with the client IP in a structured field:

 Session cookies